Pennsylvania Agency on Aging resources for seniors and the disabled.

 - Advocacy – Representation and support, both administratively and legislatively, for the needs of older adults and seniors as a group or individually.

 - Home Medical Care – Services such as skilled nursing, therapy and health services.
+There is also information on free community clinics in Pennsylvania that seniors or the disabled can use.

 - Personal Assistance Service – Includes in-home help with meal preparation, bathing and other personal hygiene, laundry, and shopping needs.